gr3m0c/gr3m0c.github.io/_posts/2021-07-17-breadcrumbs.md

 [![upload_success.png](/img/breadcrumbs/upload_success.png)](/img/breadcrumbs/upload_success.png)

-This time it worked and our webshell get uploaded.
+This time it worked and our webshell gets uploaded.
 Opening it up in the browser with the command `whoami` we see we have code execution and can start working on a reverse shell.

 [![rce_poc.png](/img/breadcrumbs/rce_poc.png)](/img/breadcrumbs/rce_poc.png)